lightblue-platform/lightblue-core/associations.md

 Ideally, score should reflect how quickly the next item in the resultset can be retrieved.
-For instance, a query that retrieves all elements of a collection without any filtering has the same, or similar score to a query that retrieves one row using a unique index.
+For instance, a query that retrieves all elements of a collection without any filtering should have the same, or similar score to a query that retrieves one row using a unique index.

-#### Scoring nodes:

-Scores given to individual nodes, in decreasing order:

-  - No associated node query
-  - A disjunction clause, score decreases with decreasing number of distinct fields
-  - A conjunction clause, score decreases with increasing number of indexed fields
-  - Fields with unique indexes only

-Scoring algorithm starts from the root, and processes the query plan in a depth first manner.
-The score of the node is the base score multiplied with (maxdepth - depth+1).
-The final score of the query plan is the sum of the scores of all nodes.

-In these examples, assume the scores are 40, 30, 20, 10.

-Example 1:

-Request query: { "field":"b.someValue", "op":"=", "rvalue":<value> }

-Query plan:
-  A
-  |
-  +-- B  { "field":"a_id", "op":"=", "rvalue":<$parent.id>}
-         { "field":"b.someValue", "op":"=", "rvalue":<value> }

-Node A score: 40 * 2
-Node B score: 20 * 1

-Total score: 100

-Query plan:
-  B  { "field":"b.someValue", "op":"=", "rvalue":<value> }
-  |
-  +-- A  { "field":"_id", "op":"=", "rvalue":<$parent.a_id>}

-Node B score: 20 * 2
-Node A score: 10 * 1

-Total score: 50

-Second query plan wins.

-Example 2:

-Request query: { "field":"someValue", "op":"=", "rvalue":<value> }

-Query plan:
-  A  { "field":"someValue", "op":"=", "rvalue":<value> }
-  |
-  +-- B  { "field":"a_id", "op":"=", "rvalue":<$parent.id>}

-Node A score: 20 * 2
-Node B score: 10 * 1

-Total score: 50

-Query plan:
-  B
-  |
-  +-- A  { "field":"_id", "op":"=", "rvalue":<$parent.a_id>}
-         { "field":"someValue", "op":"=", "rvalue":<value> }

-Node B score: 40 * 2
-Node A score: 20 * 1

-Total score: 100

-First query plan wins.